twells46/libwallaby/README.md

 # AI Camera Testing

+If you just want to test the libwallaby changes without worrying about installation, you can flash your Wombat with a [testing image](https://files.kipr.org/wombat/Wombat_v32.0.0-aicam_beta_20251119.img.gz).
+The latest was built on 2025-11-19.

-You can install the deb file hosted [here](https://files.kipr.org/kipr-1.2.1-Linux.deb), which should include all changes up to 2025-10-10.
+You can install the `.deb` file hosted [here](https://files.kipr.org/devel/kipr-1.2.2-Linux.deb), which should include all changes up to 2025-11-19.
+If you download the prebuild `.deb` file, proceed to **installation** below.
 If you want to test newer changes, you can compile using the instructions above or using the new Docker build.

 Get the sysroot for cross-compilation with git lfs.
 This may take a while depending on your connection speed.